The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: The Compass-Gait Walker

-where the constant~$k=(m\sqrt{gl_\mr{o}^3})^{-1}$ relates to the speed-torque gradient of a DC-motor.
+where the constant~$k=(m\sqrt{gl_\mr{o}^3})^{-1}$ (which does not affect the optimal solution of $\mathcal{P}$) ensures dimensional consistency, so that the cost of transport~$c$ is dimensionless.
 Note that the traveled distance~$\Delta x$ is typically strictly positive and bounded to ensure meaningful gaits with forward motion.
-As a result, the cost reaches its minimum value of zero only at passive optimal gaits, where~$u \equiv 0$. \begin{remark} With the stage cost defined as $l=\nicefrac{k}{2}~u^2$, the reconstruction of Lagrange multipliers at passive optimal gaits (Section~\ref{sec:reconstructLagrange}) becomes straightforward, as the vector~$\tilde{\vec{b}}$ from equation~\eqref{eq:bTilde} vanishes.
+As a result, the cost reaches its minimum value of zero only at passive optimal gaits, where~$u \equiv 0$. \begin{remark} With the instantaneous cost defined as $l=\nicefrac{k}{2}~u^2$, the reconstruction of Lagrange multipliers at passive optimal gaits (Section~\ref{sec:reconstructLagrange}) becomes straightforward, as the vector~$\tilde{\vec{b}}$ from equation~\eqref{eq:bTilde} vanishes.
 Consequently, from equation~\eqref{eq:reconstructCostate}, the costate~$\vec{p}$ is zero at all times ($\vec{p} \equiv \vec{0}$).
 By inspection of equation~\eqref{eq:reconstructLambda}, the Lagrange multiplier~$\vec{\lambda}$ is also zero ($\vec{\lambda} = 0$).
 The remaining scalar costate~$q$ is reconstructed using equation~\eqref{eq:reconstruct_q}, yielding $q = (mgv_\text{avg} T^\ast)^{-1}$. \end{remark}

-In the following, we leverage the passive optimal gaits of the compass-gait walker to initialize Algorithm~\ref{algo:OptimalContinuation}, generating optimal families of gaits within the parameterized optimization problem~$\mathcal{P}_{\vec{\sigma}}$ (Section~\ref{sec:passive2Level}).
-Additionally, this workflow allows for a performance and accuracy comparison between the indirect and direct methods (Section~\ref{sec:indVSdir}).
-This comparison is extended to gait families that do not include passive gaits (Section~\ref{sec:levelground}).
+In the following, we leveraged the passive optimal gaits of the CGW to initialize Algorithm~\ref{algo:OptimalContinuation}, generating optimal families of gaits within the parameterized optimization problem~$\mathcal{P}_{\vec{\sigma}}$ (Section~\ref{sec:passive2Level}).
+Additionally, this workflow enabled a performance and accuracy comparison between the indirect and direct methods (Section~\ref{sec:indVSdir}).
+This comparison was also extended to gait families that do not include passive gaits (Section~\ref{sec:levelground}).